c9/docs.c9.io/src/ide-components/the_editor.md

 * Line wrapping, to a defined column or the width of the browser window
 * Support for a command line
 * Support for spaces and real tabs

-In addition to Cloud9 IDE, ACE is also used by [Google](http://www.google.com/script/start/), [GitHub](https://github.com/blog/905-edit-like-an-ace), and [Khan Academy](http://ejohn.org/blog/introducing-khan-cs/).